michael-slota/exponential-extraction/README.md

 4. Open `notebooks/exponential_extraction.ipynb` and run the cells in order.

-The notebook is divided into a setup/settings section and a separate analysis section, so you can adjust parameters first and then run the analysis cells afterward.
+The notebook is divided into setup/settings cells and analysis cells, so parameters can be reviewed before running the full workflow.

-## Output
+## Outputs

 The notebook produces: